-4.0 PROCEDURES

-4.1.
-Time, Place, and Manner Rules
+Time, place and manner rules

-- 4.1.1 The use of violence, or credible threats of violence, defamatory, obscene or other regulated speech, or harm or damage to persons or college or private property is strictly prohibited.
-Speakers may not carry open flames, weapons of any kind, ammunition, explosives, body armor, helmets, mace/pepper spray, masks, torches, and any other item identified by the College as increasing the risk of injury to persons. - 4.1.2 Expressive activities which infringe upon the rights of another person are prohibited. - 4.1.3 Expressive activities may not disrupt classes, other educational activities, College events, and other planned events.
-Because the main mission of the College is to teach, classes are given special consideration. - 4.1.4 Expressive activities may not obstruct the free flow of vehicular or pedestrian traffic on campus. - 4.1.5 Expressive activities may not use sound amplification except with prior approval by the Scheduling Office.
+The use of violence, or credible threats of violence, defamatory, obscene or other regulated speech is strictly prohibited.

+Expressive activities which infringe upon the rights of another person are prohibited.

+Expressive activities may not disrupt classes, other educational activities, College events, and other planned events.
+Because the main mission of the College is to teach, classes are given special consideration.
+Therefore, expressive activities should typically take place at a distance of at least 50 feet from any building or facility.
+To exercise free speech at closer than this buffer area, permission must be granted in writing by the Scheduling Office.

+Expressive activities may not obstruct the free flow of vehicular or pedestrian traffic on campus.

+Expressive activities may not use sound amplification except with prior written approval by the Scheduling Office.
 The Scheduling Office will prepare and publish guidelines for approval of sound amplification.
+Except, sound amplification at a volume that does not disrupt or disturb classes, other educational activities, College events, and other planned events may be used at the Bell Tower at the Ephraim campus without prior approval.
+In the event of competing uses of the Bell Tower priority shall be given to planned events of student government.

+Expressive activities may not block the entrances or exits to any campus building or facility.

+No expressive activities are allowed within any College buildings, facilities, stadiums, or temporary event facilities such as tents or blocked off and restricted access areas.
+Use of such spaces for any purpose is subject to the Facilities Use Policy.

-The guidelines shall include that sound amplification at a volume that does not disrupt or disturb classes, other educational activities, College events, and other planned events may be used at the Bell Tower at the Ephraim campus without written approval.
-In the event of competing uses of the Bell Tower priority shall be given to planned events of student government and then those that have obtained written approval.
-Except at the Bell Tower all other approvals must be in writing. - 4.1.6 Expressive activities may not block the entrances or exits to any campus building or facility. - 4.1.7 Spontaneous expressive activities, assemblies and demonstrations are permitted consistent with the time, place and manner rules. - 4.1.8 Planned expressive activities, assemblies and demonstrations must submit an event proposal to the Scheduling Office at least 2 business days prior to the event to guarantee consideration.
-Such events will be directed to an area consistent with the expected number of participants and general nature of the event (such as marches, use of amplified
+Spontaneous expressive activities, assemblies and demonstrations are permitted consistent with the time, place and manner rules.
+Planned expressive activities, assemblies and demonstrations must submit an event proposal to the Scheduling Office at least 5 days prior to the event to guarantee consideration.
+Such events will be directed to an area consistent with the expected number of participants and general nature of the event (such as marches, use of amplified sound, requested use of tables or other items, etc.).
+The Scheduling Office will prepare and publish guidelines for approval of planned events.

+Individuals and organizations are responsible for cleanup and for any cleanup costs resulting to the College from their activities including the distribution of literature.

+The Scheduling Office may prepare and publish additional guidelines regulating the time, place and manner of free speech.
+Such guidelines shall be narrowly tailored to serve a significant institutional interest; be based on published, content-neutral, and viewpoint-neutral criteria; and leave open ample alternative channels for communication.

+Camping, sleeping and structures